EnduranceCode/server-setup-guide/02-apache-server-installation.md

     ls --group-directories-first -la /usr/local/bin/

-The file `/usr/local/bin/fixApacheWebRootPermissions.sh` might need some modifications to ensure its compatibility with the server's system.
+The file `/usr/local/bin/fixApacheWebRootPermissions.sh` will probably need some modifications to ensure its compatibility with the desired **Apache Server** root folder permissions.
 Use the below command to open the file `fixApacheWebRootPermissions.sh` with the [*nano text editor*](https://www.nano-editor.org/).

     sudo nano /usr/local/bin/fixApacheWebRootPermissions.sh